-Last year, Giesinger released his second full-length release.
-Entitled Der Junge, der rennt (The boy who runs), he’s seeing significant success.
+But Giesinger’s luck changed with 2016’s Der Junge, der rennt (The boy who runs).
 The album’s debut single, “80 Millionen,” went to number two in the German charts and subsequently became a platinum single.
 It also won Giesinger the 1 Live Krone that year in the “best single” category.
-His latest single is “Roulette.”
-The track is the third single from Der Junge, der rennt and was only released a few weeks ago.
+Where Laufen lernen was gentle and happy to fly under the radar, Der Junge, der rennt is less passive.
+There is more insistence and drive in both Giesinger’s vocals and his songs.

 Looking for another Ohrwurm to help you learn German?
 Check out previously featured musicians and bands!